caoccao/Javet/docs/development/debug_with_chrome_developer_tools.rst

 CDT Shell
 =========

-Javet ships a demo `CDT Shell <../../src/test/java/com/caoccao/javet/tutorial/cdt/TestCDT.java>`_ application to demonstrate how to work with CDT to perform a live debugging.
+Javet ships a demo :extsource2:`CDT Shell <../../src/test/java/com/caoccao/javet/tutorial/cdt/TestCDT.java>` application to demonstrate how to work with CDT to perform a live debugging.

 1. Run CDT Shell
 ----------------